 DWI arrests and convictions will effect your freedom and your rights, your employment, your ability to get loans, your ability to lease a residence and of course, the costs of your liability insurance.

-The State will try to take away your license.
+The State will also try to take away your license.
 Fight this suspension at the ALR hearing.
-Even if you lose your license, Martin J. Rubin will contact assist you in obtaining an occupational driver’s license so that you can drive for work, school and essential household reasons.
+Even if you lose your license, Martin J. Rubin will assist you in obtaining an occupational driver’s license so that you can drive for work, school and essential household reasons.

 Martin J. Rubin will evaluate your case, will read the State’s file and review the State’s videos.
 Dallas DWI Attorney Martin J. Rubin will spend time with you to discuss the facts of your case, the law, the procedure and will counsel you with how to proceed with your case.